 Last Wednesday, Zainab led us in a discussion of the Muslim story of Adam and Eve, which we compared with the Christian version.
-Some of the verses we discussed are printed below; we also looked at verses 15:28-15:43 and a few other verses.

 From the Qur'an, verses 2:30-2:39